 LLCs In Texas

 Limited Liability Companies are recognized as an official, legal entity.
 The owners of an LLC are referred to as “members.”
 The main advantage that LLCs offer is private asset protection.
-Therefore, if your business is facing a legal claim for damages/debt (and if the business cannot afford to pay) the remaining debt will not be settled with the owner’s personal assets.
+Therefore, if your business is facing a legal claim for damages or debt (and if the business cannot afford to pay) the remaining debt will not be settled with the owner’s personal assets.

 Read further information on LLCs and how to form one in Texas.

 Additional Benefits To Operating An LLC In Texas